 Internal guidelines govern the universe of actions, responsibilities and controls necessary for using derivatives.
-Suitable risk management software is used to record, assess and process hedging transactions.
+The Group uses suitable risk management software to record, assess and process hedging transactions.
 It is also used to regularly assess the effectiveness of the hedging relationships.
 The Group only enters into hedging transactions with prime-rated banks.
 Each bank is assigned a counterparty limit, the use of which is regularly monitored.